tgvp/Synchronization_App/README.md

 # Comments:

-**This application was developed using **Jupyter Notebook** because it is a great tool to not only run code but also expose my thought process.**
+**This application was developed using **Jupyter Notebook** because it is a great tool to not only run code but also expose my thought process.
+The CLI version was developed and suffered just a few adaptions because it is no longer in the notebook format.**

 **This is an improved version that performs the required tasks but a better finished product will need more time and thought into it.**

 **The first version was developed and released in November 08 2023 and was able to do the required tasks.
-The improvement was necessary to present a better product.
+The improvement was necessary to present a better product.**

 **Since it was specified that this is a 3-5 days test, code optimizations and refactoring will be made during this time to present a better release version.**